WorkSafe Saskatchewan’s learning collaboratives

 How learning collaboratives work

-WorkSafe Saskatchewan’s learning collaboratives serve as co-operative groups dedicated to examining workplace incidents, near-misses and challenging or hazardous work, with an emphasis on learning and enhancement instead of assigning culpability.
+WorkSafe Saskatchewan’s learning collaboratives serve as co-operative groups dedicated to examining workplace incidents, near-misses and challenging or hazardous work, with an emphasis on learning and enhancement.
 Learning collaboratives bring together the diverse perspectives of industry and safety leaders, and employees across many organizational levels.

 The WorkSafe Saskatchewan learning collaboratives include front-line workers, supervisors and safety leaders to generate discussion and problem-solving on workplace health, safety and well-being.
 This collective approach not only deepens the understanding of the issues, but also cultivates a culture where members are recognized and empowered to engage in safety conversations.
 Learning collaboratives: